-This spun out of one of Marvel’s interminable ‘event’ crossovers, War of the Hulks, in which all the gamma-radiated types (Green Hulk, Red Hulk, Blue Hulk, Green She-Hulk, Red She-Hulk – was there a Hulk-Hound?
+This spun out of one of Marvel’s interminable ‘event’ crossovers, World War Hulks, in which all the gamma-radiated types (Green Hulk, Red Hulk, Blue Hulk, Green She-Hulk, Red She-Hulk – was there a Hulk-Hound?
 Not sure.) were pitted against each other in a conflict orchestrated by a cabal of Marvel’s evil big brains, calling themselves the Intelligencia.

 The fact that a) they don’t know how to spell intelligentsia, and b) they thought getting some of the most powerful beings on the planet really angry was a good idea, argues strongly against their purported superior intellect.

 In any event, the war is over, the Intelligencia are being hunted down, and chief hunter is Jennifer, using her handy talent trifecta of lawyer, bail bondsman and radioactive powerhouse.
 She has a sidekick – Lyra, a junior She-Hulk, apparently the daughter of the Hulk and Thundra of the Femizons (you can Wiki it if you’re bothered; it’s not as interesting a backstory as it sounds), sent back from the future, Terminator-style, to avert her world’s own fate.
 Having apparently succeeded, she’s now stuck in the present.
 All clear?
 Good.
 Moving on…